imagekit-developer/imagekit-php/README.md

 **Update publish status**

-If any parameter other than `publish` is included in the update options, an error will be returned: `Your request cannot contain any other parameters when publish is present.`.
+If `publish` is included in the update options, no other parameters are allowed.
+If any are present, an error will be returned: `Your request cannot contain any other parameters when publish is present`.

 #### Example
 ```php